tonytvo/blog-generator/content/blog/how-to-win-friends-influence-people-summary/index.md

   - ask questions instead of giving orders
   - give the person a fine reputation to live up to.
 Act as though the trait were already one of his/her outstanding characteristics.
   - let the other people save face.
-  - be "hearty in your approbation and lavish in your praise".
+  - be "hearty in your approbation and lavish in your praise."
-  - be specific with your compliments and don't give everyone the same compliments.
+  - be specific with your compliments, and don't give everyone the same compliments.
   - Use encouragement.
 Make the fault seem easy to correct.
-  - frame the improvement in terms of the person's own interests.
+  - frame the improvement in terms of the person's interests.

 # Six Ways to Make a Lasting Impression